ve7gel/MeteobridgePG3/README.md

 ## Requirements

 1. This NS has been tested and verified for compatibility with UDI Polisy.
-2. This has only been tested with ISY 5.4 or later so it is not guaranteed to work with any other version.
+2. This has only been tested with ISY 5.4 or later thus is not guaranteed to work with any other version.
 3. The NS has only been tested with a Davis Vantage Pro2+ via Meteobridge, so full compatibility with other platforms is not guaranteed.

 ## Issues